hackclub/hackclub/workshops/dodge/README.md

 Just like we did in the Personal Website workshop, do the following steps to upload your Dodge game to your website.

-1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
+1. Open the terminal by pressing <kbd>Alt + t</kbd> on the keyboard at the same time.
 Type in the following commands:
   - `git add --all`
   - `git commit -m "Create Dodge game"`
   - `git push`